talkkonnect/talkkonnect/README.md

 ##### The Heartbeat Section (OUTPUT)
 * The heartbeat tag defines the GPIO pin that will toggle as per the defined values to show that talkkonnect is alive and operational
 * Note that this heartbeat can uses the same GPIO PIN and voiceactivitypin so that one LED can have dual function
+* Note Disable heartbeat or do not use the same pin as voiceactivity LED if you connect talKKonnect to a transceiver

 ##### The Buttons Section (INPUT)
 * This section defines the raspberry GPIO pins that are connected to push buttons that are pulled to ground by keypress and float upon release